adam-mehdi/NeuralInversion/README.md

 python src/eval.py
 ```

-The pretrained weights for the StyleGAN are available in this [google drive](https://drive.google.com/drive/folders/1Qn5RtRdOuhA3eLsBGppTNx9v4zLZFRru?usp=sharing).
+The pretrained weights for the StyleGAN are available in this [Google Drive folder](https://drive.google.com/drive/folders/1Qn5RtRdOuhA3eLsBGppTNx9v4zLZFRru?usp=sharing).
 Weights for the mapping network are also available there, but note that they are not fully pretrained; they have been trained on around 10 images.

 When the `eval.py` script is completed, you will see the output images in the `output` directory.